|EM-20022 REV 2|

 a.
 Representative direct payment information

-Appointed representatives with pending cases who have already submitted an SSA-1696, but never submitted the SSA-1695 to provide case-specific direct payment information should file page 5 of Section 5 with us.
+Appointed representatives with pending cases who have already submitted an SSA-1696 or other writing, but never submitted the SSA-1695 to provide case-specific direct payment information, should file page 5 of Section 5 of the SSA-1696 with us.
 Generally, representatives can file this information via Electronic Records Express (ERE) or iAppeals portals, fax, eFax, mail, or in-person.

 b.
-During the COVID-19 pandemic:
+During the COVID-19 pandemic